 Figure 3-3 compares the historic City population to the water service area population since 1990.
 Water service area population estimates prior to 1990 were unavailable for comparison to the City's population.
 The City Water Division's methodology for calculating the population of the City's water service area involves summing all the Census tract data for the City's overall service area and subtracting out tracts not served by the City.
 These tracts included areas served by Pinedale, Bakman, and CSUF, as well as areas outside the City service area, unserved areas within County areas, unserved areas within City areas, and areas with only partial service (i.e., straddling City service areas).
-Based on the City's methodology, the water service area population was estimated to be 546,502 in 2020, compared to 545,769 for the total City population in January 2020 (California Department of Finance, 2020).
+Based on the City's methodology, the water service area population in January 2020 (California Department of Finance, 2020).
 For comparison, in the 2015 UWMP, the City Water Division population served was 525,575 compared to the total City population of 522,369 (California Department of Finance, 2020).
 The City's water service area population in 2020 using the DWR Population Tool is 550,217 and is similar to the population estimate using the City's methodology.